GYengera/ROPTLIB/README.md

 The above mentioned code is self-explanatory as all necessary comments are included.

 To compile this example use the command:

 $ make ROPTLIB TP=TestStieSync

 After compilation, the command to run the example is the following:

 $ ./TestStieSync < Q Dataset Path> < n > < d > < p > < Initial value X0 path >

+Datasets for matrix Q can be found at: http://mapir.isa.uma.es/jbriales/GSOC_project8_data.zip

-If the path is not provided to the data for initializing the value of X, then a random point is created on the stacked stiefel manifold.
+If the path is not provided to the data for initializing the value of X, then a random point is created on the stacked Stiefel manifold.

 The optimum value of X is stored in a text file.
 The path to the file can be altered within the code.
 Gradient and hessian checks are displayed in the terminal for verification.